metal-stack/.github/.github/pull_request_template.md

 -->

 <!--
-You can add something to the release notes for the next metal-stack release (metal-stack/releases)?
-You can do so by adding SPECIAL SECTIONS (code blocks) in this PR.
+If you would like to add something to the release notes for the next metal-stack release (metal-stack/releases), you can do so by adding SPECIAL SECTIONS (code blocks) in this PR.
 Please only add a section when this is relevant for the entire project.

-If your changes contain a breaking change, please add the following section:
+You can use the following snippets as an example:

 ## Release Notes